patzly/grocy-android/app/src/main/assets/README.md

 - shorter tags & ids for master edit
 - Always show bottom app bar on new fragment or on back press

-## Bugs

-- crash on batch activity after press back from "product edit" or "add to shopping list"

 ## Illustrations

 - offline